bastienlogeot/Projet-Struc-2023/README.md

 ## Testing your server

 There is multiple ways to generate a HTTP request.
-Later in the project, you will use [WRK](https://github.com/wg/wrk) to automate traffic generation.
-For now we will use [WGET](https://www.gnu.org/software/wget/) to test your server.
-You can use the following command :
+You can for instance, use the following command :

 ```bash